KhalilSa/CMPS270Assignments/README.md

 # MSB_LSB

-This is a simple C application where it calculates the difference between Most significant bit and least significant bit (set to 1) of an integer.
+This is a simple C application where it merges two sorted string arrays while maintaining the relative alpha-numeric order.

 ## Building Dependecies